Cox Cable TV for Seniors

 Go Fast + Contour Stream Player

-For budget-conscious older adults who want to keep it simple, this bundle provides the two essentials without breaking the bank.
-You’ll get the Go Fast internet package and Contour Stream Player for $54.99 per month.
-The Go Fast internet plan costs $49.99 on its own, so this is an excellent deal.
+This bundle provides the two essentials for budget-conscious older adults who want to keep it simple without breaking the bank.
+You’ll get the Go Fast internet package and Contour Stream Player for $55 monthly.
+The Go Fast internet plan costs $50 alone, which is excellent.
 Plus, the simplicity of one bill instead of two is convenient.
 This bundle’s 100 Mbps internet speeds are ideal for browsing the web, checking social media, video chatting with loved ones, and streaming movies and shows.

 Contour Stream Player isn’t your typical cable TV package.
-It’s a streaming TV package that features thousands of On Demand titles and access to all of your favorite streaming apps.
-This is best for older adults who want a more affordable way to watch TV and those who don’t mind not having access to live TV.
+It’s a streaming TV package with thousands of On Demand titles and access to all your favorite streaming apps.
+It’s best for older adults who want a more affordable way to watch TV and those who don’t mind not having access to live TV.

 Go Fast + Contour TV Preferred